sanders41/python-project-generator/README.md

 retrieving the latest versions or if you have decided to skip looking up the latest version, the packages will be be created with default versions.

+Note that skipping the dependency check only works for dev packages.
+For FastAPI projects the versions are always checked to ensure compatibatibiliy of the installed packages.

 ```sh
 python-project create -s
 ```